Skip to Content

 Jelly Rolls and Layer Cakes

-Think of jelly rolls and layer cakes as your quilting go-to desserts.
+Think of jelly rolls and layer cakes as the fast food of quilting—quick, easy, and satisfying.

-1. Jelly Rolls: Strips of fabric (typically 2.5" wide), perfect for strip piecing or adding borders.
+1. Jelly Rolls: Strips of fabric (2.5" wide), ideal for Jelly Roll Projects like borders or strip piecing.

 Where to Buy Fat Quarters